Note: the Solar Cross-Quarter connects to the magical 8.8. Time Gate

-The August Cross-Quarter or Lammas, also known as Lughnassadh: (pronounced Loo-nuh-suh) meaning harvest and victory is usually celebrated on August 1 or 2 but the actual zodiacal cross-quarter is August 7 when the Sun reaches 15 Leo.
+The August Cross-Quarter or Lammas, also known as Lughnassadh: (pronounced Loo-nuh-suh) meaning harvest and victory is usually celebrated on August 1 or 2 but the actual zodiacal cross-quarter is August 6 or 7 when the Sun reaches 15 Leo.

 The August Cross-Quarter marks the half-way point between the June Solstice and the September Equinox.
-In ancient times, the Cross-Quarter dates between the Equinoxes and Solstices were celebrated as the “in-between time” or the mid-point between two seasons.
+In ancient times, the Cross-Quarter dates between the Equinoxes and Solstices were celebrated as an “in-between time” or the mid-point between two seasons.
 This was a time for gaining insight and/or inspiration “in-between” realities.
 Said another way this is excellent time for divination, meditation, journeying and connecting with other forms of guidance.

-The Eye of the Lion
+STAR LORE – The Eye of the Lion

 Currently the August Cross-Quarter is located within about 3 degrees of the fixed star Alterf (18 Leo 07) in the constellation of the Lion.
 The Sun passes this star exactly on August 10.